santu5496/SamrrddhiWebSite/replit.md

 └── dist/           # Production build output
 ```

+## Recent Enhancements (January 2025)

+### Samarthanam Trust-Inspired Features
+Enhanced the website with powerful donor engagement features inspired by successful NGO websites:

+- **Impact Section**: Animated counters showing years of service, children supported, and core programs
+- **Success Stories Section**: Interactive carousel featuring detailed beneficiary stories with photos and achievements
+- **Volunteer Section**: Comprehensive volunteer application system with opportunity listings and impact statistics
+- **Partners Section**: Showcase of recognition, achievements, and trusted partnerships with trust indicators
+- **Download Brochure**: Professional brochure generation with email capture for lead generation
+- **Enhanced Navigation**: Updated header navigation to include new volunteer section

+### Technical Improvements
+- Fixed TypeScript errors in Admin dashboard
+- Improved form validation and error handling
+- Enhanced responsive design across all new components
+- Optimized component performance with proper loading states
+- Added comprehensive brochure content for offline sharing

 The application is designed to be easily deployable on Replit with automatic environment setup and database provisioning.
 The modular architecture allows for easy maintenance and feature additions while maintaining type safety throughout the stack.
+The enhanced features significantly improve donor engagement and provide multiple pathways for community involvement.